Mobility for learners and staff in adult education

 Eligible costs and applicable rules

-Costs of subsistence for participants and accompanying persons9 during the activity.
+Costs of subsistence for participants and accompanying persons 7 during the activity.

 Financing mechanism: contribution to unit costs.

-Rule of allocation: based on the number of persons, duration of stay and receiving country10
+Rule of allocation: based on the number of persons, duration of stay and receiving country 8

-The above are base rates per day of activity.
-Each NA will decide on exact base rates within the allowed ranges.
+The above are the allowed ranges for base rates per day of activity.
+Within these ranges, each National Agency will decide on the exact base rates for projects under their management and will publish this information on its website.

-The base rate is payable up to the 14th day of activity.
-From the 15th day of activity, the payable rate will be equal to 70% of the base rate.
+The base rate is payable up to the 14th day of activity, (including travel days).
+From the 15th day, the payable rate will be equal to 70% of the base rate.
 Payable rates will be rounded to the nearest whole Euro.

 Budget category - Inclusion support